jaco5890/senior-back-end/README.md

 The app demonstrates the following
   1. Get all employees.
   2. Get single employee.
-  3. Create employee
+  3. Create employee.
-  4. Update employee
+  4. Update employee.
-  5. Delete employee
+  5. Delete employee.
-  6. Generate ID for each employee
+  6. Generate ID for each employee.
-  7. Token validation
+  7. Token validation.

 ## Requirements